smartcontractkit/chainlink-aptos/contracts/data-feeds/README.md

 The Registry contract also contains a `get_feeds` view function to allow retrieval of all feed configs and latest reports, without the use of the Router contract.

-The `dependencies` folder contains the previous version of the `data-feeds` contract folder, in `legacy/data-feeds-pre-migration`.
+The `legacy` folder contains the previous version of the `data-feeds` contract folder.
 This is used in e2e migration upgrade test, where we upgrade to support multiple Forwarders and the new single value benchmark report type.

-It also contains the temporarily required `platform_secondary` package.

 ## Why the `platform_secondary` folder exists